OTRS/otrs/UPGRADING.md

 If you are running a lower version of OTRS you have to follow the upgrade path to 3.2 first (1.1->1.2->1.3->2.0->2.1->2.2->2.3->2.4->3.0->3.1->3.2->3.3 ...)!
-You need to perform a full upgrade to every version in between, including database changes and upgrading perl script.
+You need to perform a full upgrade to every version in between, including database changes and the upgrading perl script.

 Please note that if you upgrade from OTRS 2.2 or earlier, you have to take an extra step; please read http://bugs.otrs.org/show_bug.cgi?id=6798